Updated on 1/3/2022

 When you are experiencing symptoms of depression that are not easily identifiable, you may get the feeling that something isn’t quite right.
 For instance, you may feel constantly tired or listless; you may have trouble sleeping, feel increasingly forgetful, and find it hard to take pleasure in activities you used to enjoy.
 You may not feel sad, but you don’t care about the things you used to enjoy.

 When you can’t figure out whether or not you’re depressed, it can be a challenge even to say the words “I need help” — you don’t feel happy, but you also don’t think your thoughts and feelings are severe enough to be called “depression.”
-It can be an indescribable and isolating feeling.
+It can be an indescribable and isolating feeling to experience this type of emotional distress.
 Keep in mind that millions of people around the world struggle with depression, anxiety, and many other conditions that impact their mental health.
 There’s no shame in simply saying the words: I need help.

 And as unclear and subtle as depression symptoms can be, it’s important to keep in mind that it’s a serious condition that can adversely affect one’s life.